Publish with GroundUp

 We have a policy of only publishing original material.
-Please do not offer us material that has been published elsewhere.
+Please do not offer us material that has been published elsewhere, including Facebook or a blog.
 That applies to both news reports and opinion pieces.
-We do not publish press releases. advertorials or puff pieces.
+We do not publish press releases, advertorials or puff pieces.

 Except in rare circumstances, we do not publish articles with the byline of an organisation, or anonymously.
 We prefer to publish articles with the bylines of the people who wrote them, even if they wrote the article for an organisation.

 By default, we assert that all material published on GroundUp is our copyright.
 However, our copyright is very permissive.
 We almost always publish under a Creative Commons license that allows anyone else to republish the article, so long as the author and GroundUp are credited, and the original article is not modified in any substantive way.
 We do this because we want articles we publish to be widely read.
 If you prefer an article you publish with us to be copyrighted or licensed differently, please negotiate this with us before, not after, publication.

 If you wish to do freelance news reporting for GroundUp please email your short CV and a paragraph or two pitching your story idea to email@example.com.